bihealth/sodar-core/docs/source/for_the_impatient.rst

 in complex web applications.

   `SODAR <https://github.com/bihealth/sodar-server>`_
-    The system for Omics data access and retrieval.
+    The System for Omics Data Access and Retrieval.
 This system is used to model study metadata and manage associated data files in different Omics research projects.
 SODAR Core was created by separating re-usable research project management components from the SODAR project.